Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

     ```

 <a name="manager_get_adapters"></a>
-## Retrieving the Connection Adapter
+## Retrieve the connection adapter

 Before any NFC operations, retrieve the appropriate connection adapter with the corresponding `GetXXXAdapter()` method of the [Tizen.Network.Nfc.NfcManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Nfc.NfcManager.html) class.